 In examining the occurrence of brucellosis in cattle, all collected samples were analysed through SPAT for initial screening followed by PCR for confirmatory diagnosis of the disease.
 The overall incidence of brucellosis documented in cattle was 15 and 13% through SPAT and PCR test, respectively.
 The percentage ratio of B. abortus and B. melitensis was 9 and 6%, respectively through SPAT, whereas, 7.5% of B. abortus and 5.5% of B. melitensis was predicted through PCR (P>0.05; Table 1).
 Regarding the distribution of Brucella infection in humans, the samples showed 6 and 4% prevalence of the Brucella infection subjected to SPAT and duplex PCR, respectively.
 Moreover, the prevalence of B. meltensis was higher than B. abortus in human (P>0.05; Table 1).
-In order to determine whether the sex has any role in brucellosis, the infection was also assessed sex wise and it was established that the infection was 10 and 2% in females and males, respectively.
+In order to determined whether the sex has any role in brucellosis, the infection was also assesed sex wise and it was established that the infection was 10 and 2% in females and males, respectively.
 The percentage ratio of B. melitensis was 8% while that of B. abortus was 2%.
-In males, 2% of B. melitensis and no case of B. abortus were documented (Table 2; P>0.05).
-To understand the zoonotic importance of Brucella infection, the prevalence of brucellosis in humans having direct contact with animal through SPAT and duplex PCR were documented (Table 3).
-The samples were screened through SPAT, showing 20% positive samples in case of females and only 4% in males (Table 3).
+In males, 2% of B. melitensis and no case of B. abortus were documented.
+After SPAT test all the samples were processed through PCR (Table 3; P>0.05).
+To understand the zoonotic importance of brucella infection, the prevalence of brucellosis in humans having direct contact with animal through SPAT and duplex PCR were documented (Table 4).
+The samples were screened through SPAT, showing 20% positive samples in case of females and only 4% in males (Table 4).
 The results showed the high ratio of brucellosis in female compared to male.
 Regarding duplex PCR results, a higher percentage ratio of 16% was documented in female compared to male 4% (P>0.05).

-Fig. 1: Agarose gel electrophoresis of multiplex PCR-amplified products from purified DNAs of B. abortus and B. melitensis.
+Fig. I: Agarose gel electrophoresis of multiplex PCR-amplified products from purified DNAs of B. abortus and B. melitensis.
 Lane 1, DNA marker.
 Lane 2, B. abortus and B. melitensis.
 Lane 3, B. abortus.
 Lane 4, B. melitensis.
 Lane 5, B. melitensis.
 Lane 6, negative control (PCR buffer).